-Train Train operators use the published data to make comparisons to other operators train operators and to provide transparency to their customers.
+Train Train operators use the published data to make comparisons to other train operators and to provide transparency to their customers.
+Operators train operators and to provide transparency to their editioners.
 Office of Rail These data are used internally at ORR to monitor train operators' and Road obligations to passengers in relation to their ATP licence.
-It is also used (ORR) to inform policy decisions on operators' consumer-facing activities.
-Department The data informs policy at DfT regarding the accessibility of the industry for Transport at train operator level and for the industry as a whole, as well as for (DfT) planning and monitoring purposes.
+It is also used (ORR) t to inform policy decisions on operators' consumer-facing activities.
+Department - The data informs policy at DfT regarding the accessibility of the industry for Transport at train operator level and for the industry as a whole, as well as for (DfT) planning and monitoring purposes.
 Rail Passenger assistance and DPRC data help to inform rail passengers of passengers the existence of both passenger assistance and discounted travel for disabled passengers.
-"Inquiring This group of users may want to access the data for unbiased facts on citizen" the volume of passenger assistance and disabled persons railcards.
-These users may want to use our interactive tools, infographics and clear high-level summaries to help make informed decisions.
+"Inquiring This group of users may want to access the data for unbiased facts on citizen" t the volume of passenger assistance and disabled persons railcards. - These users may want to use our interactive tools, infographics and clear high-level summaries to help make informed decisions.
 Technical Technical users will often want to use the data published within our data users tables.
 Data tables for all releases are available free of charge on the data portal.
 "Information These users will often want local data about their rail journey.
-They foragers" often want official data from reliable sources with a clear methodology they can trust.
+They foragers" often want official data from reliable sources with a clear methodology t they can trust.
 The data portal is presented by theme in order to see data organised in a structured way and therefore make it easily accessible.
+1